Velipadinte Pusthakam: Plot

 Michael, as vice-principal, is popular with the students and the staff.
 When Michael suggests making a feature film to raise money for building two hostels for the college, Fr.
 Kaattuparambu gives permission, providing only the Phoenix College staff and students are in the film.
 Michael calls his friend, Malayalam film producer Vijay Babu, about the project, and he agrees to take part.
 According to Vijay, the story is only suitable for a short film and Michael suggests the story of Vishwan, who had campaigned for a college to be built on land originally owned by Maathan Tharakan.
 He describes Vishwan as a violent but honest man who always did the right thing whenever he could.
 Maathan Tharakan killed Vishwan the day after the college's cornerstone was laid, and paid to have his right-hand man Kaaka Rameshan sent to jail.
 Vijay says the story is perfect and goes ahead with the project.

 Auditions for the film's characters are held and all of the roles except that of Vishwan—whom no-one portrays well—are cast.
 Because of this, Vijay decides to freeze the project.
 They eventually find someone who is perfect for the role—Michael—who changes his appearance completely.
 The film's production begins.

 Principal photography of the film begins; all of the actors—except Premraj (portraying Maathan Tharakan), who has difficulties in acting—perform well.
-Meanwhile, Michael meets Vishwan's widow Jayanthi (Priyanka Nair) and her second daughter Sreekutty, who explain that their first daughter died.
+Meanwhile, Michael meets Vishwan's widow Jayanthi and her second daughter Sreekutty, who explain that their first daughter died.
 One night, Premraj is beaten up by the real Maathan Tharakan and his gang, who warn him Michael will suffer the same fate if he carries on with the film.
 Michael goes to meet Maathan and tells him filming must continue.
 One night, Maathan tells Michael the story about Vishwan's death is wrong and that Kaaka Rameshan was the true killer; Vishwan was killed because he married Rameshan's lover Jayanthi.
-Shocked, Michael asks Sameer & Franklin to restructure the climax; after much argument, both agrees to the demands.
+Shocked, Michael asks Sameer and Franklin to restructure the climax; after much argument, both agrees to the demands.